introvertices/SillyTavern-character-generator/README.md

 Files are saved in the character directory under the character description you gave and the date/time.

-## Done
+## To-do
-- Turned the bot into a real boy so he knows his purpose, his name is Scribe now.
+- [x] Turned the bot into a real boy so he knows his purpose, his name is Scribe now.
 (31 May 2023)
-- Added jailbreak functionality for the coomers (31 May 2023)
+- [x] Added jailbreak functionality for the coomers (31 May 2023)
-- Changed export to .JSON format with an improved and stricter prompt (31 May 2023)
+- [x] Changed export to .JSON format with an improved and stricter prompt (31 May 2023)
-- Export is a little tideiur re: file naming (31 May 2023)
+- [x] Export is a little tidier re: file naming (31 May 2023)

-## To-do
+- [ ] Try and perfect the JSON export for when Scribe writes like an asshole
-- Allow regenning the same character if it sucked
+- [ ] Allow regenning the same character if it sucked
-- Graphical interface version
+- [ ] Graphical interface version
-- Fully automated mode for lazy people
+- [ ] Fully automated mode for lazy people
+- [ ] Add some params for startup